jonathanye29/unit4_project/README.md

 In this HTML code snippet, a responsive navigation bar is created using classes from Bootstrap's CSS library [12].
 The navigation bar contains a brand name "ShelfShare" which serves as a link to the home page.
 Inside the navigation bar, there is a `<ul>` element containing a list of categories as `<li>` elements, each with an `<a>` element.
 The `<a>` element inside each list item serves as a link to the respective category page.
 When a user clicks on one of these links, they are redirected to the corresponding category page.
 For example, when a user clicks on the "Announcements" link, they are taken to the "/announcements" URL, where all posts in the Announcements category are displayed.
 This fulfills my client's requirement of allowing users to select what kind of posts they would like to view by category.

-### Filtration Feature (Success Criteria: 6)
+### Sort Feature (Success Criteria: 6)
-Another challenge I came across while developing my client's web application was implementing the filtration feature that sorts posts by latest and top liked.
+Another challenge I came across while developing my client's web application was implementing the sorting feature that sorts posts by latest and top liked.
 To overcome this challenge, I discovered Document Object Model (DOM) manipulation techniques in JavaScript that enabled me to interact with the HTML elements on the page [18].

 First, I used an SQL query to fetch the most liked posts:
 ```.sql